49handyman/EquihashNompPool/README.md

 # EquihashNompPool
 Forked from Raven coin Updated to use Equihash

+This is a badly hacked version that no one should use without modifications and bug/security  checking.

+[Update 4-27-2021]
+I should change my for to EquiHash Nomp Dashboard.
+Added about 10 more stats and live balances from exchange.
+So far using TradeOrgre, but im trying to keep it generic so it works with many exchanges api.

+added: node wallet balances
+added: tradeOgre wallet balances
+added: tradeOgre BTC converted balances & values

+Automated exchange conversion to BTC is next.

 [Update 4-21-2021]

 Testing Z to Z payments, working for Pirate coin so far.
 Need to test all parts of payment system now to confirm I didnt break anything on KMD payments.